openstack-archive/congress/doc/source/architecture.rst

 * monitoring the cloud for policy violations
 * preventing violations before they occur
-* correcting violations after the fact
+* correcting violations after they occur

 In the future, Congress will also record the history of policy and its violations for the purpose of audit.